 There are three parts to a PCP deal: the deposit, the monthly repayments and the final payment, which is often referred to as a ‘balloon payment’.

-The final payment is set by the finance company, which estimates the car’s value at the end of the contract.
-This is called the Guaranteed Minimum Future Value (GMFV) and it’s your first indication of what the car will be worth as a trade-in.
+This final figure is set by the finance company, which estimates the car’s value at the end of the contract.
+Called the Guaranteed Minimum Future Value (GMFV), it’s your first indication of what the car will be worth as a trade-in.

 However, it’s not set in stone, because a number of variables dictate the final valuation.